libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 all atoms, while :meth:`~constraints.adjust_forces` makes no changes to the forces.

-The two constraints just defined need to be attached to our `atoms` object using (see :meth:`~quippy.atoms.Atoms.set_constraint` plus this `ASE` example of `combining constraints
+The two constraints just defined need to be attached to our `atoms` object (see :meth:`~quippy.atoms.Atoms.set_constraint` plus this `ASE` example of `combining constraints
 <https://wiki.fysik.dtu.dk/ase/ase/constraints.html#combining-constraints>`_)::